 The wine region at the border of Croatia and Hungary was named ‘Baranja’, which owes its name from two Hungarian words: ‘bor’ – meaning wine and ‘anya’ – meaning mother, so this creates a charming meaning ‘mother of wine’.

 The combination of loess yellow, porous sediment deposited by Danube winds) and Chernozem, rich black soil deposited by the waters of the Danube on its banks, provides favorable conditions for grapevine growing.
 Loess provides the vines with minerals, while the black soil abounds in nutrients for their growth and development.

 Graševina is the most planted grape in Croatia.
 This is a variety well-suited for the continental climate of Central Europe.
 Various wine professionals believe it originates from the Danube basin.
 Graševina is giving a straw‐blond wine, with touches of green; medium-bodied with a flowery aroma, rounded, with crisp acidity and a touch of noble bitterness on finish.
 The essential features of this variety are its great acidity and the subtle almond-like bitterness.
 For the most part Graševina wines are fresh, fruity and best enjoyed in their youth; however the variety can of course produce a delightful rich dessert wine with the lasting bouquet.

-For many years Vina Belje leads other vignerons of the Danube region and every year they create a new wine story.
-And the main actor is the Princess Graševina, a variety not treated properly by many countries which uprooted Graševina plantings.
-However, her wine mother Baranja gently embraced her and Graševina responded to this love with the gold in glass.
+For many years Vina Belje winery was leading other vignerons within the Danube region in creation of great wine stories.
+The main actor in all those stories is, of course, the Princess Graševina, a variety not treated properly by certain countries which even uprooted Graševina plantings.
+On the other hand, her wine mother ‘Baranja’ gently embraced her and Graševina gracefully responded to this love with the true liquid gold in a glass.
 And it gave the name of Prince of Croatian Danube to Vina Belje.